 - The Structural Biology department (ER-C-3) uses cryo-electron microscopy as the central method to investigate the structural biology of fundamental cellular processes.

-The ER-C currently operates six aberration-corrected high-resolution (scanning-) transmission electron microscopes and a large number of additional electron microscopes.
+The ER-C currently operates several aberration-corrected high-resolution (scanning-) transmission electron microscopes and a large number of additional electron microscopes.
 Additional equipment for microstructural characterization, advanced in-situ experiments and sample preparation is also available.
 Find out more on this website.